 - We organise extra-curricular activities and professional development activities in conjunction with leading institutions in the sector, such as the National Archives.

-- We foster close collaboration with City University librarians.
+- We foster close collaboration with City, University of London librarians.

 - We harness the use of social media and online resources to extend the reach of the classroom.